5 min read

 Operating performance has been affected most significantly by ongoing department store anchor weakness (i.e. JC Penney, Macy’s) and related co-tenancy clauses in combination with store closures and bankruptcies of material in-line tenants (i.e. Victoria’s Secret, Foot Locker, Forever 21, etc.).
 Rent concessions, growing tenant improvement costs, and shorter lease terms characterize CBL’s leasing activity in the last several quarters.

 Regency Centers Corp (Earnings Call – 5/8)

-Answer – Lisa Palmer: And I think I would add, as I think about the part of retail real estate that we operate in, I think it’s best positioned.
-Whatever that post-pandemic world looks like, I like the fact that we are close to neighborhoods and that we have grocery-anchored shopping centers and the quality of our real estate.
-It’s something that was true pre COVID, and it’s certainly going to be, I think, even more true post COVID, as retailers continue to focus on having a physical presence, which I think they still need.
+Answer – Lisa Palmer: And I think I would add, as I think about the part of retail real estate that we operate in, I think it’s best to position whatever that post-pandemic world looks like, I like the fact that we are close to neighborhoods and that we have grocery-anchored shopping centers and the quality of our real estate.
+It’s something that was true pre-COVID, and it’s certainly going to be, I think, even more, true post COVID, as retailers continue to focus on having a physical presence, which I think they still need.
 And if anything that perhaps this has highlighted some of the difficulties and the cost of delivering and picking up and that a physical presence really is going to be critical as part of their overall strategy and being close to the customer and having the best location is going to be of critical importance to them.

 Gladstone Land Corp (Earnings Call – 5/8)